Merkoba/Hue/README.md

 It provides different media spots that can all be active at once, or just the ones you, as an admin of the room want, or you, as the user want.

 These are Images and TV.
-Images can be any image, either uploaded, drawn (there's a built-in drawing pad to draw an image), or linked.
+Images can be any image, either uploaded or linked.
 Search queries can be enabled to search images on Imgur.
 When the image is clicked it opens a modal where current and previous images can be seen in full screen.

 TV can be any video link.
 It embeds videos from YouTube, Soundcloud, video files, or even websites that are embedded in an iframe.
 Search queries can be enabled to search videos on YouTube.